CP1404/Practicals/prac_06/README.md

 # Practical 06 - Classes

+**Code Reviews help you learn!**
-**External students**: Each week, you will do your work in a new branch, then do a *pull request*, mentioning a new/different student to get (and give) a code review.
-So, this week, before starting the prac, create a new branch, `prac_06_feedback`.
+Each practical from now on, you will do your work in a **new branch**, then do a **pull request**, mentioning a new/different student to get (and give) a code review.
+So, this week, ***before*** starting the prac, create a new branch, `prac_06_feedback`.
 See how this works?
 Please ask for help if you're not sure.

-**Internal students**: You are not expected to do PR code reviews each prac, but you are very welcome to do so if you would like to.
+When you have finished the code reviewing process, you can merge your changes to close the pull request.
+It is desirable that everyone completes this properly with a decent code review, lessons from the experience, and improved code, but realistically some students will not do this.
+Merge your code without a review if you need to.
+**Your** mark is not dependent on someone else's work.
+You must do the PR with a valid mention, but you don't need to rely on receiving a code review to complete your own work.

 We have seen how to work with lists, tuples and dictionaries to store and process data appropriate for those types:

--   **list** is useful for storing an ordered sequence of data (e.g. monthly rainfall data)
+-   `list` is useful for storing an ordered sequence of data (e.g. monthly rainfall data)

--   **tuple** is useful for storing fixed (not changing) data with multiple parts (e.g. date of birth)
+-   `tuple` is useful for storing fixed (not changing) data with multiple parts (e.g. date of birth)

--   **dict** is useful when the data has a 'mapping' relationship (e.g. name -> date of birth)
+-   `dict` is useful when the data has a 'mapping' relationship (e.g. name -> date of birth)

 Very often we want to combine data into one object in a way that does not